hkotek/hkotek.com/publications.md

 2011
 : Kotek, Hadas, Yasutada Sudo, Edwin Howard, and Martin Hackl. [***Most* Meanings are Superlative**](Most%20meanings%20are%20superlative.pdf). *Syntax and Semantics* 37: Experiments at the Interfaces, ed.
 Jeff Runner, 101-145.
 ISBN: 978-1-78052-374-3.

 Proceedings papers
 ------------------

+To appear
+: Erlewine, Michael Yoshitaka and Hadas Kotek. **Relative pronoun pied-piping, the structure of which informs the analysis of relative clauses**. *Proceedings of CLS 51*.

 2014
 : Hisagi, Miwako, Valerie L. Shafer, Shigeru Miyagawa, Hadas Kotek, Ayaka Sugawara, and Dimitrios Pantazis. [**Perception of Japanese vowel contrasts by L1 and L2 learners of Japanese: An EEG study**](Kotek-FAJL-procedings.pdf). *MIT Working Papers in Linguistics #73: Proceedings of FAJL 7 (Formal Approaches to Japanese Linguistics)*, pp. 45-55.

 2014
-: Kotek, Hadas. [**Intervention out of islands**](Kotek-intervention-out-of-islands.pdf). *Proceedings of the 44th annual meeting of the North East Linguistic Society (NELS)*.
+: Kotek, Hadas. [**Intervention out of islands**](Kotek-intervention-out-of-islands.pdf). *Proceedings of the 44th annual meeting of the North East Linguistic Society (NELS)*, eds.
+Jyoti Iyer and Leland Kusmer.
+GSLA: Amherst, MA.
+Volume 1, 234–246.

 2014
 : Erlewine, Michael Yoshitaka and Hadas Kotek. [**Intervention in focus pied-piping**](http://semanticsarchive.net/Archive/WIzNzViN/erlewine-kotek-nels2013-preprint.pdf). *Proceedings of the 43th annual meeting of the North East Linguistic Society (NELS)*, eds.
 Hsin-Lun Huang, Ethan Poole and Amanda Rysling.
 GLSA: Amherst, MA.
 Volume 1, 117-130.

 2014
 : Hisagi, Miwako, Valerie L. Shafer, Shigeru Miyagawa, Hadas Kotek, Ayaka Sugawara, and Dimitrios Pantazis. [**Changes in Automaticity of Speech Processing of Japanese Phonetic Contrasts in Second-Language Learning: An MEG study**](Kotek-JSLS-proceedings.pdf). *Proceedings of the Japanese Society for Language Sciences 2014*.

 2013
 : Kotek, Hadas and Martin Hackl. [**An experimental investigation of interrogative syntax/semantics**](http://www.illc.uva.nl/AC/AC2013/uploaded_files/inlineitem/19_Kotek_Hackl.pdf). *Proceedings of the 2013 Amsterdam Colloquium*, eds.
 Maria Aloni, Michael Franke and Floris Roelofsen.